American Rally Association

 The American Rally Association is a stage rallying sanctioning body in the United States.
-The organization sanctions the American Rally Association Presented by DirtFish National Championship.
-It is currently managed by the United States Auto Club.
-Doug Shepard was appointed the president.
+The organization sanctions the Green APU National Rally Championship.
+It is a subsidiary of the United States Auto Club.
 The organization was founded by Tim O'Neil, Martin Headland, and Chris Cyr of Team O'Neil Rally School in 2016.

 Sanctioned events

-The ARA sanctions all of the events in the American Rally Association Presented by DirtFish National Championship calendar.
-They also sanction many regional rally events that are classified into two categories; Regional and Super Regional.
+The ARA sanctions all of the events in the Green APU National Rally Championship calendar.
+They also sanction many regional rally events that are classified into three categories; National, Super Regional, and Regional.